The Role of Video Data Analytics in Transportation

 BCD’s testing and validation process ensures solutions from various independent software vendors (ISVs) work with our systems.
 Whether it takes one day or one month, we thoroughly vet each application using the following tests:

-- Compatibility: Using the NVIDIA framework, we make sure all video analytics software works seamlessly with BCD appliances.
+• Compatibility: We make sure all video analytics software works seamlessly with BCD appliances by using the NVIDIA framework.